 There's no cure for Marfan syndrome.
 But doctors can successfully treat almost all the problems it may cause.
 The syndrome affects different people in different ways, but Marfan syndrome does not affect learning.

 People with Marfan may:

-- be taller than normal
+- be taller than expected for their family

 - have a long, thin face with deep-set eyes

-- have a small jaw or crowded teeth
+- have crowded teeth

 - have scoliosis and chest deformities